 Mr. Wrampelmeier was born in Amman, Jordan into a State Department family.
-He grew up in Saudi Arabia and Zambia in addition to Washington, DC.
+He lived in Saudi Arabia and Zambia, in addition to Washington, DC.
 His high school years were at Groton School, a boarding school in Groton, Massachusetts.
 He received his Bachelor of Arts degree from Princeton University.
-Upon graduation in June 1986, he was commissioned as a second lieutenant in the U.S. Army, in which he served on active duty for four years.
-Mr. Wrampelmeier received his Juris Doctorate from the University of Texas School of Law in 1993 and began his practice with the Underwood Law Firm that fall.
+Upon graduation, he served four years on active duty as a lieutenant in the U.S. Army.
+Chris received his Juris Doctorate from the University of Texas School of Law in 1993 and began his practice with the Underwood Law Firm that fall.

 Chris is the Archdeacon of the Episcopal Diocese of Northwest Texas.
 He is a board member and former president of the Amarillo-Panhandle Humane Society, counselor and former board member of the Downtown Women’s Center, and a member of the board of St. Andrew’s Episcopal School.
 He and his wife, Hortencia, have three children.